-The definition of default used in the measurement of expected credit losses and the assessment to determine movements between stages is consistent with the definition of default used for internal credit risk management purposes and is aligned with the CRR.
-As a result, exposures which are considered to be in default for regulatory purposes will always be considered stage 3 exposures.
-This applies both to 90-days-past-due considerations and to unlikelyto-pay factors leading to a regulatory default.
+The newly definition of default is used in the measurement of expected credit losses and the assessment to determine movements between stages.
+The definition of default is also used for internal credit risk management and capital adequacy purposes.
+According to the revised definition of default, exposures that are considered default are also considered Stage 3 exposures.
+This is applicable for exposures that are default due to either the 90 days past due default trigger or the unlikeliness to pay default triggers.